carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 Let's take a look at how we can calculate the 95% confidence interval in R.
 First, we sample 1000 observations of female heights and calculate the mean, as in the previous episode.
 Then, we calculate the standard error as the standard deviation divided by the square root of the sample size.
+Note the use of the `sd()` function, which returns the standard deviation (rather than the manual calculation used in the previous episode).
 Finally, the 95% confidence interval is given by the mean +/- 1.96 times the standard error.
 Note that your CI will differ slightly from the one shown below, as `rnorm()` obtains random samples.